eove/orca/docs/secret_sharing.md

  - make sure that share holders can keep their share securely (in a safe encrypted storage)

 The first 3 items are taken care of by running the periodical check workflow.
-THe 4th item is garanteed by the fact shares are only stored encrypted, by the fact the decryption process uses secure hardware token (Yubikeys) and by the fact the cleartext share is never disclosed, and only input to the vault unseal process by an automated process (scripts).
+THe 4th item is garanteed by the fact shares are only stored encrypted, by the fact the decryption process uses secure hardware token and by the fact the cleartext share is never disclosed.